banhpete/Notes-on-Back-End-Topics/README.md

 A lot of things that we use, such as HTTP responses, and requests are streams, and the reason for it being a stream is to efficiently transfer data, especially when the data is large.

 For the most parts, I can't see why many examples of when you want to use a stream yourself, but it's good to know especially as we work with streams everyday but we don't know it because we have other API's that handle a stream for us, for example, the body parser in expresss.

+### Child Processes
+Recall that any node app is a single threaded and this works for the most parts, especially if we just have a simple web server that sends static files to the users.
+However, what if we have a particular endpoint where some intense calculation is required?
+This means that we may block the server from handling any request as it's too busy doing a calculation and this is not acceptable.

+This is where child processes come in - if used right, it could free up the thread our main process is on and prevent requets from being blocked.
+A child process is another process with its own thread that the main thread can spin up to help handle computation.

+#### Spin up Child Processes
+There are four ways to spin up a child process, spawn, fork, exec, and execFile.
+These are all functions from the child_process module.
+- The **spawn** function will create a child process, and we can pass it an OS command as an argument.
+This child process will have three streams that we can listen to for data.
+- The **exec** function which creates a shell to execute the command that is passed into a child process, this allows us to write actual shell commands but at a cost of efficiency.
+The child processes created out of this does not have streams, instead it buffers the output and sends it to a callback function.
+It's better to use exec when the data from the command is small since you're buffering it.
+- The **fork** function which creates a child process where the parent can communicate with by using the send function that is a part of the child process.
+It also takes in a module rather than a command to run.
+Because of this, Fork is usually the way to go if we want to run intense computation on a child_process so we don't block the main thread.
+The parent process can send info to child process through the function send, and we add an event listener to the child process to listen for the message event.
+The child process does the same.

+#### How do we used a forked child process to free up the thread?
+- Firstly we require the fork function from the child_processs module
+- In the request, we create a child process
+- The parent process sends a message to the child process to start the computation
+- We add listener to the child process so that when the child process sends a message back we respond to a user
+- This way, we're not waiting around to send a response back, and then we work on other requests.

+### Scaling Up
+As we discussed, forking is create for our server, and Nodejs takes this a step further with the cluster module to help us improve the performance of our server and make it more scalable.
+**Note** There are many ways we can make our server scalable, such as:
+- **Cloning** which is essentially cloning our application multipe times and each cloned instance handles a part of hte workload.
+Node has a built in module to do this.
+- **Decomposing** which is when you have multiple applications that do different things, this is often associated with microservices.
+- **Splitting** which is when you have application split into multiple instances and each instance is only responsible for a part of the application's data.

 ## ExpressJS
 ### What is ExpressJS and why do we use it?